Paul Bilzerian

-Paul Alec Bilzerian (born 1950) is an American-Armenian businessman and former corporate takeover specialist.
+Paul Alec Bilzerian (born 1950) is an American businessman and former corporate raider.
 For two years, while he owned a controlling stake, he was the chairman and CEO of Singer Corporation.
 In 1989, he was convicted on nine felony counts of federal crimes, including criminal conspiracy, making false statements, securities fraud, tax fraud, and securities law violations, and sentenced to four years in prison and a fine of $1.5 million.

-He also lost a civil lawsuit to the SEC.
 In 2024, the Wall Street Journal reported that Bilzerian had "been on the run from the Securities and Exchange Commission for so long [31 years] that he now owes the agency $180 million with interest."

-Early life, education, and family
+Early life and education

-Bilzerian was born in Miami, Florida but grew up in Worcester, Massachusetts in an Armenian American family.
+Bilzerian was born in Miami, Florida but grew up in Worcester, Massachusetts in an Armenian-American family.
 His father Oscar, a civil servant, and his mother divorced while he was in high school.
 Called into the principal's office of his high school one day in his senior year in September 1968 for violating the dress code by wearing blue jeans, Bilzerian reacted by dropping out of school.
 He would later describe himself as a "juvenile delinquent".

 Starting in December 1968 Bilzerian served—ultimately as a first lieutenant—in the United States Army Signal Corps, passed a high school equivalency exam, and was deployed for a year during the Vietnam War during which time he set up telephone systems, and earned a Bronze Star Medal.
 He first attended small Clark University in Worcester, then earned a Bachelor of Arts degree from Stanford University in 1975, and a Master of Business Administration degree from Harvard Business School in 1977.
-He subsequently worked briefly in the treasurer's office of forest products company Crown Zellerbach Corporation in San Francisco, assessing merger opportunities.
-Bilzerian married Stanford classmate Terri L. Steffen in 1978, and moved with her to St. Petersburg, Florida.
+He subsequently worked briefly in the treasurer's office of forest products company Crown Zellerbach in San Francisco, assessing merger opportunities.

-Bilzerian has two sons, Adam and Dan Bilzerian.
-Both went on to careers as professional poker players.